 - Counseling Abusive Marriages

 Students begin by taking RW 101, LT 161, ET 621, all their ST courses and PT 931 at RBS.
 They then complete and transfer their CCEF coursework to RBS, and finish with PT 932, which guides them through the final phase of certification with ACBC.
 Please note that ACBC has specific deadlines once you start Phase 1, which is during your PT 931 course at RBS.
 Additionally, ACBC has a required reading list in preparation for your exams, and this reading list should be consulted regularly so that students actually complete most, if not all, of their ACBC required reading during their RBS and CCEF coursework.
 Please speak with an RBS staff member if you have any questions about completing the course of studies for the MABC.

 * A BA or BS is required for acceptance into the MABC.
 For students without a Bachelor of Arts degree, the same program listed above may be completed for an Associate of Arts in Biblical Counseling.
-Please use the same application process but indicate AABC instead of MABC for your desired program.
+In the application process, please use the undergraduate application for the AABC instead of the graduate application.